uQr/cordova-docs/articles/tutorial-gulp/tutorial-gulp-readme.md

 ## <a name="ci"></a>Use Gulp to build an app

-Because it can run on Windows or OSX, Gulp can be extremely useful as a unified cross-platform build language for automating and testing your builds in a team / continuous integration (CI) environment such as Team Foundation Services 2015 or Visual Studio Online.
+Because it can run on Windows or OSX, Gulp can be extremely useful as a unified cross-platform build language for automating and testing your builds in a team / continuous integration (CI) environment such as Jenkins or Team Foundation Services 2015.
 You might also prefer to use a Gulp-based workflow rather than using the Cordova CLI itself.

-For specifics on using Gulp with TFS 2015, see the  [abridged tutorial on specifics building Cordova apps using Gulp and TFS 2015 or Visual Studio Online](./tutorial-team-build/tfs2015.md).
-Be aware that [TFS 2013 requires a different approach](./tutorial-team-build/tfs2013.md) because MSBuild must be the primary build language.

 ### Use Cordova-lib with Gulp